Parental leave

 Paid leave and other benefits

-Best practice benefits can be provided at the employer’s discretion and could include:
+Best practice benefits could include:

-• providing pregnant employees parking at work or work from home arrangements
+- providing pregnant employees parking at work or work from home arrangements

-• topping up an employee’s pay so they get their full wage when accessing government-funded PLP
+- topping up an employee’s pay so they get their full wage when accessing government funded PLP

-• giving employees the option of taking annual leave or long service leave at half pay during parental leave
+- giving employees the option of taking annual leave or long service leave at half pay during parental leave

-• allowing employees with less than 12 months’ service to take parental leave
+- allowing employees with less than 12 months’ service to take parental leave

-• continued access to benefits such as a company car, employer-paid study, mobile phone or internet during parental leave
+- continued access to benefits such as a company car, employer paid study, mobile phone or internet during parental leave

 Develop a policy